skipto-landmarks-headings/browser-extension/README.md

     1. Sends the `skipto` message to the `content` script, which contains the `dataId` of the element in the page corresponding to the activated menuitem;
-    1. Removes the `LandmarksGroup` and `HeadingsGroup` element contents from the `SkipToMenu` element, to free memory no longer needed;
+    1. Removes the `LandmarksGroup` and `HeadingsGroup` elements from the `SkipToMenu` element, to free memory no longer needed;
     1. Closes the `popup` window.

 1. When the `content` script receives the `skipto` message, it calls its `skipToContent` function, which:
-    1. Gets a `target` element from the web page loaded into the active tab, used for setting focus and scrolling to the appropriate element;
+    1. Gets an appropriate `target` element from the web page loaded into the active tab, used for setting focus and scrolling to the selected element;
-    1. Sets focus on the `target` element and scrolls it into view.
+    1. Sets window focus on the `target` element and scrolls it into view.

 ## Development Notes